Distillation of Large Language Models via Concrete Score Matching: Additional Experimental Results

 \section{Additional Experimental Results}

-This section presents additional experimental results. \Cref{fig:6} shows the logit and probability statistics of the \texttt{GPT-2-1.5B} teacher, corresponding to \Cref{fig:1}. \Cref{fig:7} illustrates further fidelity–diversity trade-offs using Distinct-N metrics, corresponding to \Cref{fig:3.b}. \Cref{fig:8} demonstrates that DLD converges only to solutions with zero residual constants, whereas CSD learns token-dependent residual constants, leading to better convergence points (as evidenced by ROUGE-L scores). \Cref{fig:9} presents validation ROUGE-L scores during training, corresponding to \Cref{tab:main1}.
+This section presents additional experimental results. \Cref{fig:6} shows the logit and probability statistics of the \texttt{GPT-2-1.5B} teacher, corresponding to \Cref{fig:1}. \Cref{fig:7} illustrates further fidelity–diversity trade-offs using Distinct-N metrics, corresponding to \Cref{fig:3.b}. \Cref{fig:9} presents validation ROUGE-L scores during training, corresponding to \Cref{tab:main1}.
 CSD not only converges to a higher point but also achieves faster performance gains in the early stages. \Cref{tab:main9} provides comparisons with additional baselines corresponding to \Cref{tab:main2}, and \Cref{tab:main10} compares CSD with the MSE probability-matching objective under different weighting schemes.
-Finally, \Cref{tab:main5,tab:main6,tab:main7,tab:main8} present case studies of model generations for math questions.
+Finally, \Cref{tab:main5,tab:main6,tab:main7,tab:main8,tab:qualitative_dld} present case studies of model generations for math questions.